mentegago/streamkit/README.md

 This app is written with [Flutter on Desktop](https://flutter.dev/multi-platform/desktop).
 You'll need **Flutter** SDK to be installed as well as everything [required to build a Flutter Windows app](https://docs.flutter.dev/desktop#additional-windows-requirements).

 This app has not been tested to run on macOS or Linux, however, the libraries used in this project are all crossplatform, so I don't think there should be any issue building for other platforms.

+## Credits
+App icon is butter emoji from Twemoji.
+Copyright 2020 Twitter, Inc and other contributors Graphics licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/